ryancdickson/chromerootprogram/policy.md

 - freely publicly available for examination.
 - available in an authoritative English language version.
 - available in either Markdown or AsciiDoc at a location disclosed to the CCADB ([GitHub-Flavored Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/about-writing-and-formatting-on-github) is preferred).
-- authoritative for all CAs included in the corresponding PKI hierarchy.
+- except for Externally-operated CAs, authoritative for all CAs included in the corresponding PKI hierarchy.
 - focused only on the specific PKI use case of issuing TLS server authentication certificates to websites.
 - sufficiently detailed to assess the operations of the CA(s) and the compliance with these expectations and those of the Baseline Requirements, and MUST NOT conflict with either of these requirements.